cyanide0081/rffmpeg/README.md

  * **-rn**         :   disables file searches inside subfolders, in case your directory contains many folders you  don't want to mess with

  * **-nt**         :   sets a custom number of threads to be spawned at the conversion stage e.g.: `-nt:8`
      * NOTE: the number must be a positive value between 1 and double the current online threads in the system

+ * **--version**   :   displays extended version information particular to the currently installed rffmpeg executable and exits

 <br>